cyrilbz/Dragon-R2018a/README.md

+# Original work is from https://github.com/JordanHembrow5/DRAGoN
+Compared to the original repository: I adapted the code so it runs using matlab R2018a, whithout the statistics and machine learning toolbox.
+I added a "main.m" program to lauch simulation(s) an plot a few things, a "compare_results.m" program that is used to compare results, and the "aggregate.m" to compute statistics and compare two series of results.
+I also rewrote the curvature computation so it does not use an arbitrary length scale (now the curvature is computed as kappa=d''/((1+d'²)^3/2), with d the distance between a filament pixel and the straight line passing through both filaments ends, d' and d'' being its first and second derivative, respectively).
+The new mean absolute curvature variable is "new_curv".
+Testing data can be downloaded from the original repository.

 # DRAGoN Summary
 The DRAGoN algorithm is a series of Matlab scripts which segments a filamentous network from a fluorescence microscopy image (or stack of images).
 The centreline of the network is estimated and replaced with labelled pixel-thick lines, which are then analysed to provide several mathematical, physical and biological properties.